MatthewStrickland/Sainsburys/README.md

 Java 1.8 used.
 Maven used for dependency management so this will need to be set up beforehand.

-Able to run the app through an IDE, either with program arguments or not.
-If no arguments provided then it will prompt for the URL in the console, if with arguments it will run through them (providing they are valid).
+You are able to run the app through an IDE, either with program arguments or without.
+If no arguments are provided then it will prompt for the URL in the console, if arguments are provided it will iterate through them (providing they are valid URL's).
+Most likely the only case needed will be to run the main class (ScraperApplication.java) with no arguments, and simply hit return on the console.

-To run tests either through the IDE, or with a mvn clean install in the appropriate directory.
+Tests can be ran either through an IDE, or with a mvn clean install in the appropriate directory.